Syntax

 Lua keywords

-Lua keywords that are not Hurdy keywords are also reserved and cannot be used as identifiers (including to index objects):
+Lua keywords that are not Hurdy keywords are also reserved and cannot be used as identifiers, but can be used as keys to index objects:

 do end local not then goto